mfathi91/persian-date-time/README.md

 This library is an implementation of [Solar Hijri calendar](https://en.wikipedia.org/wiki/Solar_Hijri_calendar) (also known as Jalali calendar or Persian calendar).
 It is an immutable and thread-safe implementation of Persian calendar system, and can be used in multi-threaded programs.

-Since Java does not support Persian calendar, this library can be used in the applications that need Persian calendar system.
+As Java does not support Persian calendar, this library can be used in the applications that need Persian calendar system.
 Purpose of this library is to provide an immutable and easy API (that is similar to JDK 8 date and time API) for Persian calendar system.
 This class has been implemented the same as internal JDK calendars such as JapaneseDate.

 ## Instructions